garyns/Hands-On-Python-Programming-for-IoT/chapter14/tree_mqtt_service/README.md

 # IoTree MQTT Service

-The following is a list of MQTT Topics and message formats recognise by the Tree MQTT Service.
+The following is a list of MQTT topic and message formats recognise by the Tree MQTT Service.

 ## Clear (turn off) all LEDS on APA102 LED Strip